Chakraborty-p/DOpresentation/slides.md

 * Lack a specific boss to report to
 * Flat organizations tend to produce a lot of generalists but no specialists
 * Flat structure may limit long-term growth of an organization
+* Larger organizations struggle to adapt the flat structure, unless the company divides into smaller, more manageable units.
 ---

 ![Evil.jpeg](Evil.jpeg)